 Idea - Through the School Board Liaison Officer, offer sponsorship of speech and debate teams at local schools, or of any other extracurricular activities that Fort Polk school age dependents want to do that they currently do not have access to.

 Status - The option is being explored through Quality of Life programming.
-Vernon Parish Schools are willing to pilot these programs if we can provide evidence there are enough people willing to participate (about 20) in the program and to show its feasibility.
+Vernon Parish Schools are willing to pilot these programs if we can provide evidence there are lation of Article 92, Uniform Code of Military Justice.